alexwlchan/alexwlchan.net/src/_drafts/how-i-read-non-fiction-books.md

 ---

 I've spent a lot of this year reading books.
-That was always the plan -- I have an embarrassingly large pile of unread books -- and then I was spurred on by the pandemic.
+That was the plan, even before the pandemic -- I have a large pile of unread books -- and then I just got more time to read than I expected.

 We all have an idea of what "reading a book" means, but it means different things to different people.
 Everyone has their our own styles and approaches to reading, and there's no one right way to read a book.
-I've developed a bit of a process around how I read -- particularly around non-fiction books -- and this post I'm going to explain how my process.
+I've developed a bit of a process around how I read -- particularly around non-fiction books -- and in this post I'm going to explain that process.

-But before we ask *how* to read a book, we need to ask *why* we read books?
+But before we ask how to read a book, we need to ask why do we read books?
 There are lots of reasons you might read a book, and they'll affect what you want to get out of a book, and how to approach it.
 My process works for me, and lets me get what I want out of books -- but it may not work for you, if you read for different reasons.